Revisiting commercial space and NASA

 Credit: Edgar Zapata, zapatatalksnasa.com

 If space exploration projects were territory, a look at recent projects would show that commercial contracting has been seizing ground once exclusively reserved for cost-plus contracts.
-In 2018 NASA selected nine companies to get payloads to the surface of the Moon on a commercial basis.
-The next year NASA went with a firm-fixed-price contract for the first part of a lunar Gateway, a space station in lunar orbit.
-With the partner retaining ownership of the element, this was NASA again going more commercial.
-Last year NASA awarded a contract to get cargo to the Moon as a commercial delivery service, the same way it contracts to get cargo to the International Space Station.
-Then this year NASA awarded a contract for a lunar lander for crew, the SpaceX Starship, also firm-fixed-price, with payments by milestones.
+In 2018, NASA selected nine companies to get payloads to the surface of the Moon on a commercial basis.
+The following year, NASA signed a firm-fixed-price contract for the first part of a lunar Gateway, a space station in lunar orbit.
+With the partner retaining ownership of the element, NASA went commercial again.
+Last year, NASA awarded a contract to get cargo to the Moon as a commercial delivery service, the same way it contracts to get cargo to the International Space Station.
+Then, this year, NASA awarded a contract for a lunar lander for crew, the SpaceX Starship, also firm-fixed-price, with payments by milestones.
 Payment for milestones (read: results) is also very commercial.

 Recent NASA Commercial Contracting

 The idea seems simple.
-If you want to explore the solar system, any plan is going to have a lot of moving parts.
+Any plan will have many moving parts if you want to explore the solar system.
 If there were more focus on results, as with commercial contracting, there is a greater chance you avoid each part having just Fitzgerald’s two phases.
-Uncertainty about where you are heading, with no steering or brakes, has proven to be a bad mix.
+Uncertainty about where you are heading and no steering or brakes has proven to be a dangerous mix.
 Traditional “cost-plus” space did this mix predictably often.

-On the other hand, for NASA getting cargo to the ISS a commercial approach showed how to do more with less.
-There is still uncertainty, especially as cost risk shifted to the private sector partner.
-This makes for a proper and more common- sense alignment of everyone’s incentives, public and private.
+On the other hand, for NASA to get cargo to the ISS, a commercial approach showed how to do more with less.
+There is still uncertainty, especially as cost risk shifts to the private sector partner.
+This makes for a proper and more common-sense alignment of everyone’s incentives, public and private.
 We sink or swim together.
-But the steering and brakes definitely work, as funds are paid out for progress, not activity, and NASA is freer to put on the brakes for one partner knowing another partner is at the ready.
-But much of this logic goes beyond just the word “commercial”.
-If cost-plus projects seemed at times like paying to cut grass by the hour (guess how long that might take), and commercial contracting is an improvement, might there still be pitfalls ahead akin to Fitzgerald’s two program phases?
+However, the steering and brakes definitely work, as funds are paid out for progress, not activity, and NASA is freer to put on the brakes for one partner, knowing they still have a backup partner.
+But much of this logic goes beyond just the word “commercial.”
+If cost-plus projects seemed at times like paying to cut grass by the hour (cutting the grass is gonna take…a long time), and commercial contracting is an improvement, might there still be pitfalls ahead akin to Fitzgerald’s two program phases?

 Revisiting commercial ingredients

 Budget realities are close behind the laws of physics.
 Plans for space exploration learn this the hard way.
-Space exploration plans that are fully government lead and owned have discovered that sticker shock can stop a grand plan just as much as would rocket equations that don’t add up.
-Commercial programs would seem a way out of this trap, costing less, fitting within the prospects of budgets that are steady, maybe even growing a little year over year, but not going up generously.
-In either case, even when budgets do have good times, projects that span a career have to ask if the good times will last.
+Space exploration plans that are entirely government-led and owned have discovered that sticker shock can stop a grand plan just as much as rocket equations that don’t add up.
+Commercial programs would seem a way out of this trap, costing less and fitting within the prospects of steady budgets, maybe even growing a little year over year but not going up generously.
+In either case, even when budgets are better, projects that span a career must ask if the good times will last.
 Again, commercial programs at more modest costs would seem better built for when budget growth is modest as well.

-Yet is going “commercial” merely a fixed price contract, or payments by milestones?
+Yet is going “commercial” merely a fixed price contract or payments by milestones?
 Probably not.
-And by checking off just what is more “commercial” we can start planning ahead with eyes full open.
-Consider these ingredients defining just what is commercial (updated and improved since last visiting this topic):
+And by checking off just what is more “commercial,” we can start planning ahead with our eyes fully open.
+Consider these ingredients defining just what is commercial (updated since last visiting this topic):

 Up-front

-• Commitment / the government intent to buy when operational is clear
+• Commitment – The government’s intent to buy when operational is clear

-• Competition / the government invests in multiple partners in early phases
+• Competition – The government invests in multiple partners in the early phases

-• Private partner makes significant private $ investment
+• The private partner makes significant private $ investment

-• Government pays / funds at progress milestones / results (favors “what” over “how” 1/2)
+• The government pays / funds at progress milestones/results (favors “what” over “how,” one of two)

-• Government enlists standing / independent outside advisory group
+• The government enlists standing/independent outside advisory group

 When Operational

-• Competition / government buys from at least two partners when operational
+• Competition – The government buys from at least two partners when operational

-• Private partner attracts non-government business on par with government business
+• The private partner attracts non-government business on par with government business

 A checklist - ingredients of what makes a contract as more or less commercial vs. NASA commercial programs.

 Fitzgerald may have sounded the alarm long ago about cost-plus programs.
 Experience tells me his two phases of a program – too early to tell and too late to stop – are not unique to cost-plus contracts.
-Complicated space exploration plans with lots of moving parts that have gone askew before are unlikely to find simple solutions when trying again.
-If the project phases we want are – get results and grow demand – understanding precisely why something worked before will be as important as knowing what did not.
+Complicated space exploration plans with many moving parts that have gone askew before are unlikely to find simple solutions when trying again.
+If the two project phases we want are to get results and grow demand, understanding precisely why something worked before will be as important as knowing what did not.

 Also see: